 How to Solder Over Gaps

-I get asked quite a lot about how to solder over gaps.
+I get asked quite a lot about how to solder over gaps in stained glass.
 Here are 3 ways of filling in different shaped gaps.

 Filling In Large Irregular Gaps